Skip to main content

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

 • The module will be delivered in a workshop format over an intensive three-day teaching block.
 Workshops will comprise a balanced mix of lecture- and seminar-type delivery combined with small group discussions and other activities as appropriate to the nature of the material.
 Learning will also occur through tutor-supported, as well as self-support learning groups.
-There will also be on-line teaching support through a module blog.
+There will also be on-line teaching support through discussion on Learn Ultra.
 Finally, guided reading will address key topics.
 This range of methods will ensure that students will acquire the advanced skills and knowledge to enable them to develop a thorough understanding of this specialist field of study.

 • The assessment of the module, by essay, is designed to test students' knowledge and understanding of the subject-matter and their ability to articulate a researchable issue.